python/cpython/Doc/c-api/init.rst

    single: PyEval_SaveThread (C function)

-Here is how these functions work: the global interpreter lock is used to protect the pointer to the current thread state.
-When releasing the lock and saving the thread state, the current thread state pointer must be retrieved before the lock is released (since another thread could immediately acquire the lock and store its own thread state in the global variable).
-Conversely, when acquiring the lock and restoring the thread state, the lock must be acquired before storing the thread state pointer.
+Here is how these functions work: the global interpreter lock is used to protect the pointer to the current :term:`thread state`.
+When releasing the lock and saving the :term:`thread state`, the current thread state pointer must be retrieved before the lock is released (since another thread could immediately acquire the lock and store its own :term:`thread state` in the global variable).
+Conversely, when acquiring the lock and restoring the :term:`thread state`, the lock must be acquired before storing the :term:`thread state`` pointer.

 .. note::
-   Calling system I/O functions is the most common use case for releasing the GIL, but it can also be useful before calling long-running computations which don't need access to Python objects, such as compression or cryptographic functions operating over memory buffers.
-For example, the standard :mod:`zlib` and :mod:`hashlib` modules release the GIL when compressing or hashing data.
+   Calling system I/O functions is the most common use case for detaching the :term:`thread state`, but it can also be useful before calling long-running computations which don't need access to Python objects, such as compression or cryptographic functions operating over memory buffers.
+   For example, the standard :mod:`zlib` and :mod:`hashlib` modules detach the :term:`thread state` when compressing or hashing data.

 .. _gilstate: